 The College of Saint Mary is one of the best nursing programs in Nebraska.
 The school is for people with particular educational demographics.
 It is both strongly recognized as a Catholic school and is exclusively an all-women’s school.
 It was established in 1923 and remains operational in Omaha, Nebraska, with a current enrollment of 1,018 students.
 The CSM nursing program offers a Bachelor’s in Nursing whose graduates take jobs at some of the Midwest’s biggest and most prominent hospitals.

 The school offers the Practical Nursing certificate and Bachelor of Science in Nursing degree programs.
 They are notable for offering their BSN in three years instead of four, without technically being classified as an accelerated program.
 While they do not give specific job placement statistics, they state that the mean starting salary for graduates from their school is $67,240.
 The College of Saint Mary nursing program is an excellent choice to pursue a career in nursing.

 4. Nebraska Methodist College

 Another top nursing program in Nebraska is at Nebraska Methodist College of Nursing and Allied Health.
 Nebraska Methodist is a private college in Omaha focusing on nursing and healthcare.
-It was founded in 1891 and boasts that 95.53% of its graduating class will go on to pass the licensure examination to become a registered nurse (RN).
+The school opened in 1891.
+Today, it boasts that 95.53% of its graduating class will go on to pass the licensure examination to become a registered nurse (RN).

 Degrees: CNA, BSN, MSN